wjdp/gotdict/_definitions/house-vance.md

   - Vance
 ---

-There are two House Vances: Vance of Atranta and Vance of Wayfarer's Rest
+There are two House Vances:

+Vance of Atranta

+Vance of Wayfarer's Rest